Wondering how to create the illusion of depth in art? Depth is one of the most important principles of good composition.

 Depth is the distance from an object to a viewer or focal point.
 This can be expressed in terms of spatial relationships between objects, atmospheric perspective, and fading into the distance.

-It is important to consider what depth is like in an artwork because it provides a sense of realism and order.
+It is important to consider what depth is like in artwork because it provides a sense of realism and order.
 It creates a visual journey from foreground to background, behind or in front of the subjects, near or far away.
+Depth helps to push our two-dimensional surface into a three-dimensional space.

 Depth also gives us cues where we should be looking at first, next, and last within an artwork by using spatial relationships.